-We have audited the financial statements of EDADYM SA (Company), which consist of the statement of financial position as at 31 December 2020, the income statements, total income statements, changes in equity and in cash flows for the year ended on that date, as well as the notes on the financial statements also including a summary of significant accounting policies.
-In our opinion, the attached financial statements reasonably present, in all material respects, the financial position of the Company at 31 December 2020, its financial performance and its cash flows for the year ended on that date, in accordance with the International Financial Reporting Standards (IFRS) as adopted by the European Union and which comply with the regulatory requirements of Law 4548/2018.
+We have audited the financial statements of the Company EDADYM SA (the Company), which comprise the statement of financial position as of 31 December 2021, the profit and loss and comprehensive income statements, statement of changes in equity and cash flow statement for the year then ended, as well as the notes on the financial statements that include a summary of significant accounting policies.

+In our opinion, the attached financial statements fairly present, in all material aspects, the financial position of the Company as at 31 December 2021, and its financial performance and cash flows for the year then ended, in line with the International Financial Reporting Standards (IFRS), as endorsed by the European Union and are consistent with the regulatory requirements of Law 4548/2018.